 A solid employee onboarding process is necessary to help your new hires settle down in their jobs, get to know the organization, obtain clarity on their job objectives, and forge a good relationship with other employees.

 A memorable onboarding experience not only makes employees feel welcome but also helps them gel with the existing organizational family faster.
-Here are the list of onboarding process you can consider:
+Here is the list of onboarding processes you can consider:

 Prepare colleagues for the new employee

-Send an announcement to all employees, either in-person or via email, welcoming them to the company.
-The announcement should tell them the new employee’s role, a bit about their experience, what they’ll be doing at your company and encourage other employees to welcome them.
+Send an announcement to all employees, either in person or via email, welcoming them to the company.
+The announcement should tell them about the new employee’s role, a bit about their experience, what they’ll be doing at your company and encourage other employees to welcome them.

 Have the new employee’s workstation ready to go